Harried mothers clenching their fists.

 Every year since then it is the same people (well, mostly) and the same sight.
 Whole families seem to take a holiday for the ‘big day’ to disperse expertly and hog an enviable position in the line at the admission, school-bags, books, shoes, etc counters.
 The authoritative air around them is unmistakable as they victoriously zoom past sweating late-coming losers like me.

 I almost feel dejected when I have to do it all alone.
+Mothers aren’t as accommodating as we’d expect them to be either.
 As I kid myself about hiring someone to do the waiting for me there is always some heavyset lady who despite her massive frame manages to jostle her way ahead of me.
 One would expect me to protest but when it comes to big ladies with scary eyes I’m, humbly, at best a lousy dissenter.

 This year A Jr entered the fourth grade and I reckoned he was old enough to be responsible for his own stuff now.
 So while I waited to get his uniform, I handed him the cash to get his books set.
 The boy happily grabbed Angel by her finger, secured the money in his other hand and marched towards his destination feeling all matured and important.
 The set was heavy for the new portion, but yes, he carried it back and measured the change correctly too.